oyskauli/Generator_for_3D_Reuleaux_or_Constant_Width_Shapes/README.md

 ___
 ## Warning
 No compiled version yet.
 To run you first need to download the [eigen library](http://eigen.tuxfamily.org/index.php?title=Main_Page) to the 3rdparty folder.
 The final path should be: "/3rdparty/eigen-eigen-xxxxx/Eigen".
-Then open ConstantWidthShapes.pro using [Qt](https://www.qt.io/)
+Then open ConstantWidthShapes.pro using [Qt](https://www.qt.io/).
-Also this project startet just as a first execise in Qt, but it turned out to accually produce working models.
+Also, this project startet just as a first execise in Qt, but it turned out to accually produce working models.
 So dont expect great code to begin with.

 ## From Output to 3D mesh
 The output file will be a .obj file containing only vertices.
 To turn this in to a 3D mesh one can use [MeshLab](http://www.meshlab.net/).